karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: life/General

-If you're a hacker, you'll probably like our show ;)
+If you're a hacker, you'll probably like our show! ;)

 ### [Bootstrapped Web](http://bootstrappedweb.com/)